 • Getaways – exploring rarely chartered regional ground

-• Fashion/Style – spotlighting the region’s designers & trends in fashion and home decor.
+• Home – spotlighting the region’s designers and trends in home décor

-• Arts – news and discoveries in fine and performing arts within the region.
+• Entertainment – news and discoveries in fine and performing arts within the region.

 • Business – analysis and news on business trends, closures and openings in the region, as well as business-owner spotlights.

 We are not a local newspaper.
-As such, stories about high school plays, church bake sales or citizen spotlights will not get our attention.
+As such, stories about high school plays or church bake sales will not get our attention.
 Additionally, neither will overtly promotional or marketing-driven pitches.

-Requests for “freelance opportunities” will be denied.
-We have a loyal freelance writer base to whom we first turn with story availability.
 Interested writers who would like to contribute to Northern Virginia Magazine should come to us with an idea.
 Pitches that stand out take the form of a formal query detailing: story direction, research entailed, relevance to the time and region, and potential sources you would use.
 If we accept your query and publish your story, you will be added to our distribution list.
-From that point, we will periodically make calls for pitches and if we have a story available that we believe suits your particular writing style, we will contact you.
+From that point, we will periodically make calls for pitches and if we have a story available that we believe suits your writing style, we will contact you.

-Because of our relatively small staff size, we work approximately three and a half months in advance of the issue month.
+We work approximately three and a half months in advance of the issue month.
 Writers get two- to three-month deadlines depending on story length and complexity.
-Deadline extensions, therefore, are granted only with great and careful consideration.
+Deadline extensions are granted only with careful consideration.

 We purchase exclusive rights of work submitted and exclusive worldwide electronic rights to cover posting on our website and inclusion in electronic archives and databases.

-Submit queries, along with three samples of previous work as Word attachments to email@example.com.
+Submit queries, along with three samples of previous work, to firstname.lastname@example.org.